vinodneth/TidyData-Assignment/README.md

 - averages.txt : tidy data set with the average grouped by variable, activity and subject
 - codebook.md : Code book for the data and process

-## Process in brief
+## Processing by R script
+_Load Data_
+- Load library dplyr and reshape2.

-- The data files provided are loaded in R
+- Use "read.table" to read the txt files provided

-- Descriptivity activity names added
+_Include descriptive activity names to name the activities in the data set_
-- Variable names added from features.txt
+- Use activity names from activity_labels.txt

+_Label the data set with descriptive variable names_
+- Include descriptive variable name for Subject and features.
+Use details in features.txt

+_Merge data and extract only mean and standard deviation variables_
+- RBIND train and test data
-- The data set prepared by joining the subject and activity details
+- Prepare final data set by selecting Subject, Activity and other variables which have mean() and std()

-- Train and test data merged to arrive at the final output
-- Seperate data set prepared for the average grouped by variable, activity and subject
+_Prepare second data set which provides averages by variable, activity and subject_
+- Data is melted and recast as a set of the means of the columns per subject per activity with reshaper2 to a new data set